PierreKircher/Magento2_k3s/Readme.md

 * [] ElasticSearch
 * [x] PHPMyAdmin

-!!!DO NOT USE RIGHT NOW UNLESS YOU KNOW EXACTLY WHAT YOU ARE DOING please follow the repo for updates!!
+!!!DO NOT USE RIGHT NOW UNLESS YOU KNOW EXACTLY WHAT YOU ARE DOING

+please *WATCH* or *STAR* the repo for updates!!

 security consideration